openebs-archive/openebs-docs/docs/tasks_volumeprovisioning.md

    pod "pvc-8de2f9e7-64a3-11e8-994b-000c2959d9a2-rep-5f4d48987c-rmdbq" deleted
    ```

-9. Perform following command from Node where application pod is running.
+9. Perform following commands from Node where application pod is running.
 Log in to the target using the following commands.

    ```
    iscsiadm -m discovery -t st -p <Jiva_target_ip>:3260